ComputeCanada/wheels_builder/README.md

   `PYTHON_VERSIONS`         | Comma separated list of Python versions, for which the wheel is to be built.
 Defaults to the value of `--python` (if set) or currently all installed python/3.x modules except 3.5.
 `BDIST_WHEEL_ARGS`          | Extra arguments to pass to `python setup.py bdist_wheel $BDIST_WHEEL_ARGS`.
 `MODULE_BUILD_DEPS`         | Loads these modules for building the wheel.
+`MODULE_BUILD_DEPS_DEFAULT` | Is set to oldest-supported-numpy/.2022a python-build-bundle pytest/7.0.1 cython/.0.29.33
 `MODULE_RUNTIME_DEPS`       | Loads these modules for building and testing the wheel.
 `MODULE_DEPS`               | **REMOVED** This variable is no longer used.
 `NUMPY_DEFAULT_VERSION`     | Compile wheels against an older version of numpy to avoid making them incompatible with slightly older versions.
 Will switch to `oldest-supported-numpy` metapackage in the future.